Alice

 Alice blends coaching skills into her work with students to support them through confidence development, mindset shifts, and the self-discovery necessary for many genres of writing, including personal essays.

-When Alice isn’t working she’s typically playing outside in nature – climbing, surfing, mountain biking, or skateboarding.
+When Alice isn’t working, she’s typically playing outside in nature – climbing, surfing, mountain biking, or skateboarding.
 She recently tried snowboarding for the first time and fell in love.
 She also fell on the snow.
 A lot.

-For Alice, growth mindset isn’t just a philosophy to support academic learning, it’s also a tool to create tremendous freedom in all areas of life.
+For Alice, a growth mindset isn’t just a philosophy to support academic learning; it’s also a tool to create tremendous freedom in all areas of life.
 She wants every single student she works with to learn, embody, and take with them the freedom and adventure of giving themselves full permission to become skilled at something through dedicated practice, no matter how well – or how poorly – something goes the first time around.